Medical questions & health advice by licensed doctors

-"What are the symptoms of early menopause?
+"What are the symptoms of early menopause?"

 What are the first signs of early menopause?
 My mother and my aunt both hit menopause when they were VERY young.
 I'm only 28 now, but I want to be sure that I catch menopause early so I can be prepared and consider my options (for hormone replacement therapy, etc.).

 The best type of physician for you to see about this problem is an OBGYN.
 The first sign that menopause is on its way is often anovulatory periods.
 These are periods in which ovulation does not happen.
 They result in erratic irregular periods, and skipped periods.
 So if you have always been regular and suddenly you are irregular, this can be the first sign.
 In addition, women begin experiencing hot flashes do to the decreasing estrogen levels.
 Hormone replacement therapy should be considered only in women with unbearable symptoms or high risk for osteoporosis.
 This is because the extra hormones increase chances of breast cancer and heart disease.
 I suggest that you schedule an appointment with your OBGYN.
 He or she can discuss you current symptoms in the context of your family history and estimate when you are likely to hit menopause.
 Your doctor can also determine if you have a medical condition which would put you at risk for premature ovarian failure.
 When the time comes (hopefully years from now), you can discuss symptomatic treatment for hot flashes with therapies like hormone replacement.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.